cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

         # do something with a friend
 {% endhighlight %}

-Each time we access the API, regardless of doing this in `cursor.pages()` or without, Twitter will count it as one access.
+Each time we access the API, regardless of doing this in `cursor.pages()` or without, Twitter will count it as one access instance.
+Per access instance, Twitter substracts one from the rate limit counter.
+These rate limits can be viewed with `api.rate_limit_status()`, which returns a dict listing, amongst others, remaining queries per function.
+So if we look this up for the query we previously used, we see:

+{% highlight python %}
+In [4]: api.rate_limit_status()['resources']['friends']
+Out[4]:
+{'/friends/following/ids': {'limit': 15, 'remaining': 15, 'reset': 1430993361},
+ '/friends/following/list': {'limit': 15,
+  'remaining': 15,
+  'reset': 1430993361},
+ '/friends/ids': {'limit': 15, 'remaining': 15, 'reset': 1430993361},
+ '/friends/list': {'limit': 30, 'remaining': 29, 'reset': 1430993361}}
+{% endhighlight %}

+Note that at '/friends/list' we can only query 30 times as an authenticated app, and we queried once, so we have 29 remaining.
+These rate limits reset once every 15 minutes - the 'reset' counter keeps track of how much time remains until this renews. $c = \frac{60}{5}$.

 ## Class __init__